-The transport of sperm is dependent upon several factors:
+The transport of sperm depends on several factors:

 Following ejaculation, the semen forms a gel that protects it from the acidic environment of the vagina.
 The gel is liquefied within 20 to 30 minutes by enzymes from the prostate gland.
-This liquefaction is important to free the sperm so transportation may occur.
+This liquefaction is important for freeing the sperm so transportation may occur.
 The seminal plasma is left in the vagina.